Schweizer RU-38 Twin Condor: RU-38A

 The RU-38A is designed to transit to its operational area with both engines operating.
-Once in the surveillance area, the rear engine would normally be shut down and the aircraft operated in "quiet surveillance mode".
+Once in the surveillance area, the rear engine would normally be shut down, propeller feathered, and the aircraft operated in "quiet surveillance mode".
 The second engine would be available for use in an emergency and for return to base at higher speed.

 The first Coast Guard RG-8A was returned to Schweizer for conversion to RU-38A status on 24 January 1994.
 The initial plan called for the conversion of two RG-8As and then fabrication of one new RU-38A.

 The first flight of the converted aircraft took place on 31 May 1995.
 The second USCG RG-8A aircraft that was earmarked for RU-38A upgrade crashed near Puerto Rico in 1996.
 As a result, the program was reduced to provide only two RU-38As to the USCG.
 The loss of the RG-8A delayed the program for many months and it was not completed until May 1997.

-The first RU-38 was tested by the Air Force 445th Flight Test Squadron at Edwards AFB on behalf of the Coast Guard, starting in July 1998.
+The first RU-38 was tested by the Air Force 445th Test Squadron at Edwards Air Force Base on behalf of the Coast Guard, starting in July 1998.
 The aircraft flew some 100 test flights during the four-month program.

 By September 1999, the two RU-38As had been delivered to the Coast Guard in Miami, Florida for operational employment.
 The RU-38As were flown in drug interdiction missions over the Gulf of Mexico and the Caribbean Sea, but they were reportedly grounded during 2000, due to problems with the aircraft meeting mission requirements or serviceability.

 RU-38B

-The company further improved the aircraft by replacing the two piston engines with two Rolls-Royce Allison 250-B17F turboprop engines, which allowed raising the gross weight to 7200 lbs (3265 kg).
+The company further improved the aircraft by replacing the two piston engines with two Rolls-Royce Allison 250-B17F turboprop engines, which allowed raising the gross weight to 7200 lb (3265 kg).
 The new aircraft carries the military designation of RU-38B.

 The RU-38B has 140 cubic feet (4.0 cu m) of payload space, with a payload weight of 800 lbs (363 kg) available.
-The payload bays all have large access doors, and are located both in the tailbooms and also behind the pilot and co-pilot seats in the fuselage.
+The payload bays all have large access doors, and are located both in the tail booms and also behind the pilot and co-pilot seats in the fuselage.
 The latter space can also accommodate a third crew member, if required.
 Using pallet-mounted sensor packages, the aircraft can be quickly changed from one mission to another.

 The RU-38B is able to achieve quiet operation while loitering by using a propeller speed as low as 1000 rpm.
 This is possible because the sailplane-derived wing is efficient, and flight at low airspeed can be sustained with low power.
 Exhaust from the front engine is routed over the wing, reducing the noise footprint.

-Two RU-38Bs were delivered to the US Department of Justice, one in 2004 and one in 2005.
+Two RU-38Bs were delivered to the U.S. Department of Justice, one in 2004 and one in 2005.

 The RU-38B model was still being actively marketed by Schweizer in 2011.